ProfessionalLinuxUsersGroup/course-books/docs/lac/u8lab.md

 for dessert in pie cake icecream sugar soda; do echo "this is my favorite $dessert"; done
 ```

-But, it’s impractical to count for ourselves sometimes so we let the system do it for us.
+But, it's impractical to count for ourselves sometimes so we let the system do it for us.
 ```bash linenums="1"
 seq 100 \
 seq 4 100 \